Designing Disaggregated Evaluations of AI Systems: Choices, Considerations, and Tradeoffs: Choices, Considerations, and Tradeoffs

 The performance of many AI systems cannot be usefully summarized via a single metric.
 For example, the performance of a face-recognition system might refer to its false positive rate or its false negative rate.
-A disaggregated evaluation that uses only false positive rates will fail to uncover disparities involving false negative rates, and vice versa.
+A disaggregated evaluation that assesses and reports only false positive rates will fail to uncover disparities involving false negative rates, and vice versa.
 Moreover, false positives and false negatives can cause different harms to different stakeholders, depending on the use case.
-If a face-identification system is used to grant workplace access to employees, then false positives may cause harms to the employer (e.g., loss of property) by granting access to non-employees, while false negatives will cause harms to individual employees (e.g., being unable to do their jobs, feeling singled out or discriminated against) by denying them access to their workplace.
-NIST's disaggregated evaluation of face-recognition systems therefore assessed~and reported false positive and false negative rates.\looseness=-1
+If a face-identification system is used to grant workplace access to employees, then false positives may cause harms to the employer (e.g., loss of property) by granting access to non-employees, while false negatives will cause harms to individual employees (e.g., being unable to do their jobs or feeling singled out or discriminated against) by denying them access to their workplace.
+NIST's disaggregated evaluation of face-recognition systems therefore assessed and reported false positive and false negative rates.\looseness=-1

-The performance metric(s) that will be used are primarily determined by what will be evaluated (i.e., the system as a whole or one or more of its constituent components) and by the context in which the evaluation will take place.
+The performance metric(s) that will be used to conduct a disaggregated evaluation are primarily determined by what will be evaluated (i.e., the system as a whole or one or more of its constituent components) and where the evaluation will take place.
 For example, when evaluating commercially available speech-recognition systems, \citet{SpeechDisparities} used word error rate because they were only able to access the systems as a whole.
 Had they been able to access the systems' language models, they might instead have used perplexity.
-As another example, if a face-verification system is evaluated in situ, then it is possible to use performance metrics that depend on an operator's decisions, as well as the system's outputs.\looseness=-1
+As another example, if a face-verification system is evaluated in situ, then it is possible to use performance metrics that depend on the operator's decisions.\looseness=-1